geekworm-com/x728/README.md

 This shell script and python file is tested only on Raspberry pi OS..

+We refactored the script file of X728, hope it will be easier to use

 ## x728-v1.0.sh
 setup scripts for x728 v1.2/v1.3